The Exchange 106: Criticism

-The tower, along with Merdeka 118, has often been referred by many Malaysians as highly unnecessary and a "national disgrace", with their presence on the Kuala Lumpur skyline "tainted" and signifying the legacy of the scandal.
+The tower, along with Merdeka 118, has been referred by some Malaysians as unnecessary and a "national disgrace", with their presence on the Kuala Lumpur skyline "tainted" and signifying the legacy of the 1MDB scandal.

 Controversy over its height

 Mulia Group began promoting around December 2017, during construction, that The Exchange 106 would reach a height of 492.3 meters, surpassing the Petronas Twin Towers to become the tallest building in Malaysia.
-However, it was later clarified that this measurement referred to the height above sea level, while the actual height above ground was 445.5 meters.
+However, it was later clarified that this measurement referred to the height above sea level, while the actual height above ground was 453.6 meters.

 Subsequently, they introduced a new claim that the height was 453.6 meters, measured "from the entrance of a building sits on a significant podium," asserting that this surpassed the Petronas Twin Towers' height of 451.9 meters.
 This claim was temporarily accepted by the CTBUH, according to Mulia Group, but was later reassessed.
-Currently, CTBUH officially recognizes the architectural height as the original 445.5 meters.

-As a result, The Exchange 106 was never the tallest building in Malaysia.
+Currently, CTBUH officially recognizes the architectural height as the original 453.6 meters, making it the second-tallest building in Malaysia.